Kira2/parse-server-mailjet-adapter/README.md

       //
       // Parameters for the email verification emails
       //
-      // The subject of the email to reset the password (optional)
+      // The subject of the email to reset the password
       verificationEmailSubject: "Verify your email",
       // Set it to use a template with your Mailjet account.
       // This is the id of the template to use.